 (Also Called 'Asthma and Pregnancy - Health Aspects')

 Becoming a new mother is an exciting time in your life.
 It is especially important that asthma is well controlled when you are pregnant.
 Uncontrolled asthma increases the chance of complications for both the mother and the fetus.
-Low birth rate and premature delivery are examples of these problems
+Low birth weight and premature delivery are examples of these problems.

 I use an inhaler to control my asthma.
 Will this harm my baby?

 This is one of the most common concerns.
 Most inhaled medicines are safe for use during pregnancy.
-Inhaled medicines are low doses that are inhaled directly into the lungs so there is minimal, if any, absorbed into the mother’s bloodstream.
+Inhaled medicines are low doses that are inhaled directly into the lungs, so there is very little, if any, absorbed into the mother's bloodstream.
 It is important to make an appointment with your asthma care provider to discuss your treatment options and make sure you are on the most appropriate medications.

 Oral medications (pills and liquids) are usually avoided unless asthma cannot be controlled without them.
 Your doctor will determine this if and when necessary.
 In general, the same asthma treatment that is appropriate when you are pregnant is appropriate during labor and when you breastfeed your baby.

 Can I take allergy shots and flu shots during my pregnancy?
 Are they safe?